Tekdirfan/Matching-Algorithms/README.md

 ## Algorithm Description

+### Initialization
+- Set of unassigned students S
+- Set of schools C with capacities {qc}
+- Student preferences ≻s for each student s
+- School priorities ≻c for each school c

+### Main Loop
+While there are unassigned students and schools with available seats:

+1. Each school c with qc > 0 points to its highest-priority unassigned student.
-1. Each student points to their favorite school among those with remaining seats.
+2. Each unassigned student s points to their most preferred school with available seats.
-2. Each school points to the student with the highest priority among those pointing to it.
-3. This forms at least one cycle.
-Every student in a cycle is assigned to the school they are pointing to.
-4. Remove these students and reduce the capacity of the schools by the number of students assigned to them.
-5. Repeat steps 1-4 until all students are assigned or no more cycles can be formed.
+3. Identify cycles in the resulting graph.
+4. For each identified cycle:
+   - Assign each student to their pointed school
+   - Remove assigned students from S
+   - Decrease school capacities
+   - Remove schools with no capacity
+5. If no cycles are found, break the loop

+### Output
+Return the final assignment

 ## Characteristics

-- Strategy-proof: Agents have no incentive to misrepresent their preferences[1].
+- Strategy-proof: Agents have no incentive to misrepresent their preferences.
-- Pareto efficient: Always produces a Pareto-optimal matching[1].
+- Pareto efficient: Always produces a Pareto-optimal matching.
-- Individually rational: When agents have initial endowments, no agent is made worse off than their initial allocation[1].
+- Individually rational: When agents have initial endowments, no agent is made worse off than their initial allocation.
-- Core selecting: The resulting allocation is always in the core of the housing market[1].
+- Core selecting: The resulting allocation is always in the core of the housing market.
-- Respects improvement: If an agent's priority improves at a school, they are guaranteed to be no worse off[4].
+- Respects improvement: If an agent's priority improves at a school, they are guaranteed to be no worse off.
-- Can handle indifferences in preferences[4].
-- More complex to implement than simpler mechanisms like Serial Dictatorship.
 - May not always produce a stable matching in the two-sided sense.

 ## Usage